We know texting works to get ahold of people faster -- here's how to coach your team to adopt it for business.

 - Make a cold call and leave a voicemail if there isn’t an answer.

 - Enter the contact into an email workflow.
-Three of the seven emails in the workflow will ask if the prospect would like to set up a phone or in-person meeting.
+Some of the emails in the workflow will ask if the prospect would like to set up a phone or in-person meeting.

 - Follow up by calling back again.
 Leave another voicemail if there isn’t an answer.